Didilya/policy/Terms & Conditions.md

                   using the app, please be aware that we assume that you have received permission from the bill payer for using the app.
                 </p> <p>
-                  Along the same lines, Dilyara Diyarova cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the Service, Dilyara Diyarova cannot accept responsibility.
+                  Along the same lines, Dilyara Diyarova and Barak Toledano cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the Service, Dilyara Diyarova and Barak Toledano cannot accept responsibility.
                 </p> <p>
-                  With respect to Dilyara Diyarova’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
-Dilyara Diyarova accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.
+                  With respect to Dilyara Diyarova and Barak Toledano’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
+Dilyara Diyarova and Barak Toledano accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.
                 </p> <p>